Joka98/3JS/README.md

 To interact with the project you can drag and zoom for now.

+You can close the server/Vs Code instance if you wish because the files are already on ram memory in your browser.
+Just don't refresh(otherwise you will have to turn the server back on so it can provide the cliente(browser) the files).

 Feel free to download it and try new values to make it more your style.